Policy, Promotion and Student Status

 - Should a student be dismissed, they have access to Union’s Health Professions Office for guidance through the traditional medical school process.
 Contact Professor Carol Weisse, Director of Health Professions Office at (518) 388-6300.

-See Leadership in Medicine Program Policy and Promotions PROBATION, DISMISSAL and APPEAL Guidelines for additional information.
+See Leadership in Medicine Policy And Promotions Guidelines for additional information.